-The JHS is an international, peer-reviewed, open access, journal established in 1996 to foster scholarly research on the Hebrew Bible, ancient Israel’s history and cognate fields of studies.
+The JHS is an international, peer-reviewed, open access journal established in 1996 to foster scholarly research on the Hebrew Bible, ancient Israel’s history and cognate fields of studies.

-The Journal of the Evangelical Theological Society is a theological journal published by the Evangelical Theological Society.
+A theological journal published by the Evangelical Theological Society.

 Journals for Free provides a large database of links to free scientific journals covering many religious and philosophical topics.